Acquire Advanced Management Capabilities

 Leading with Impact is the capstone module for the Executive MBA curriculum.
 In the course the students are asked to synthesize what they have learned over the previous 20 months and connect those insights with the values that they hold most deeply.
 To facilitate this integration, during the module week student teams will work with the leadership of local not-for-profit to solve a pressing problem faced by that organization.
 The problems will vary with the organization in question and students are free to draw on any skills and capabilities that might be appropriate.
 The only requirement for the course is that the student teams make a positive difference in their focal organization.
 On the module’s final day, we will all reflect on what it means to be a principled innovative leader who improves the world.

 In action learning experiences, you apply the program’s methodologies and frameworks both to your company and to team challenges focusing on other enterprises and industries of interest.
 Midway through the program comes Organizations Lab (O-Lab), an opportunity to use your coursework so far – particularly in system dynamics and operations management – to fix a process in your own organization.
-In your final spring semester comes the capstone action learning project, Global Organizations Lab (GO-Lab).
-In GO-Lab, you work as part of a small EMBA team for an international company to help them solve a global integration issue.
-This includes a one-week project trip to multiple company sites worldwide for field research and immersion in the company’s challenges.
+In your final spring semester comes the capstone action learning project, Global Labs.
+In Global Labs, you will work as part of a tight-knit team of advisors helping the leaders of a company solve a demanding issue relating to innovation, global management, or global social challenges.
+This can include one week at multiple company sites worldwide for field research and immersion in the company’s challenges.

 Course titles and sample topics are below.
 For the detailed course sequence, please refer to the Program Schedule.